Buhari Condemns Failed Coup in Ethiopia - THISDAYLIVE

-Chairman of ECOWAS and Nigerian President, Muhammadu Buhari, Thursday in Abuja condemned in strong terms the failed coup in Ethiopia which claimed some lives and condoled with families of those who lost their loved ones.
+The Chairman of ECOWAS and Nigerian President, Muhammadu Buhari, Thursday in Abuja condemned in strong terms the failed coup in Ethiopia, which claimed some lives and condoled with families of those who lost their loved ones in the episode.

-Buhari expressed ECOWAS’ solidarity with the government of Ethiopia as well as the regional group’s respect for the sovereignty, independence and unity of Ethiopia.
+Buhari expressed ECOWAS solidarity with the government of Ethiopia as well as the group’s respect for the sovereignty, independence and unity of Ethiopia.

 Buhari, in a statement he personally signed as Chairman of the ECOWAS Authority of Heads of State and Government, admonished Africans to adhere to what he described as “relevant African Union Instruments, principally the Constitutive Act of the African Union and the Lomé Declaration on the Unconstitutional Change of Government.”